After years of pondering, months of training and weeks of planning, the day had finally arrived.

 Parachilna Creek takes it’s name from the local Aboriginal word patatjilna, meaning “place of peppermint gum trees”.
 The area is thought to be the most northerly place where these gums are the dominant tree.

 Heysen Trail Map Sheet 8

-The unimaginable amount of warm fuzzies I’d received over the previous few weeks was enough to give anybody heatstroke.
-Luckily, I’ve stayed hydrated, because it wasn’t long before I ran into some trail-derailing water storage issues.
-There are some aspects that you just can’t plan for; your 3L water bladder developing a leak only 5km into a 1,200km trail is one of them.
+The unimaginable amount of warm fuzzies I’d received from family, friends and total strangers over the past few weeks was enough to give anybody heatstroke.
+Luckily, I’d stayed hydrated, because it wasn’t long before I ran into some trail-derailing water storage issues.
+There are some things that you just can’t plan for on a journey of this magnitude.
+Your 3L water bladder developing a leak 5km into a 1,200km long trail is one of them.

-For a majority of the day, I was on the verge of giving myself whiplash continually looking around at the plethora of unique arid landscapes; dry creek beds, incredibly bare ranges and the startling realisation the earth below my feet was now red.
-So, I was completely surprised when I finished the day in a grassy field, complete with leafy peppermint gums and snacking kangaroos; I had officially entered National Parks of South Australia’s Ikara-Flinders Ranges National Park.
+For a majority of the day, I was on the verge of giving myself whiplash as I admired the plethora of unique arid landscapes on display; dry creek beds, incredibly barren ranges and the startling realisation that the earth below my feet was now a vibrant red.
+So, I was utterly surprised when I finished Day 1 walking through a grassy field, complete with leafy green peppermint gums and foraging kangaroos.
+I had officially entered National Parks of South Australia’s Ikara-Flinders Ranges National Park.
 Every eco-climate imaginable!

 All the details.

 $15 per site + park entry fee.
 Book online via parks.sa.gov.au

 The region has hot dry summers with cool to cold nights and cool, wet winters.
 Autumn and spring can be warm and mild with occasional periods of rain or showers.